MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/architecture-and-overview.md

 ---
 title: Architecture and Overview for HID Over the I<sup>2</sup>C Transport
-description: This section describes the driver stack for devices that support HID over the I<sup>2</sup>C transport. ms.date: 01/11/2024
+description: This article describes the driver stack for devices that support HID over the I<sup>2</sup>C transport. ms.date: 01/11/2024
 ---

 # Architecture and overview for HID over the I<sup>2</sup>C transport

-This section describes the driver stack for devices that support HID over the I<sup>2</sup>C transport.
+This article describes the driver stack for devices that support HID over the I<sup>2</sup>C transport.

 ## Architecture and overview